luau-lang/rfcs/docs/syntax-attribute-functions-native.md

 ## Alternatives

-The alternative would be to not provide this attribute and rely on `--!native` hotcomment to make compilation decisions on a per-script basis.
+The alternative would be to not provide this attribute and rely on `--!native` comment directive to make compilation decisions on a per-script basis.
 This might force developers to break their code organization and move unrelated functions together but it does not prevent them from getting performance benefits.